European exploration of Africa: Early Portuguese expeditions

 Along the western and eastern coasts of Africa, progress was also steady; Portuguese sailors reached Cape Bojador in 1434 and Cape Blanco in 1441.
 In 1443, they built a fortress on the island of Arguin, in modern-day Mauritania, trading European wheat and cloth for African gold and slaves.
 It was the first time that the semi-mythic gold of the Sudan reached Europe without Muslim mediation.
 Most of the slaves were sent to Madeira, which became, after thorough deforestation, the first European plantation colony.
 Between 1444 and 1447, the Portuguese explored the coasts of Senegal, Gambia, and Guinea.
 In 1456, the Venetian captain Alvise Cadamosto, under Portuguese command, explored the islands of Cape Verde.
 In 1462, two years after Prince Henry's death, Portuguese sailors explored the Bissau islands and named Serra Leoa (Lioness Mountains).

 In 1469, Fernão Gomes rented the rights of African exploration for five years.
-Under his direction, in 1471, the Portuguese reached modern Ghana and settled in A Mina (the mine), today's Elmina.
-They had finally reached a country with an abundance of gold, hence the historical name of "Gold Coast" that Elmina would eventually receive.
+Under his direction, in 1471, the Portuguese reached the village of Shama in modern day Ghana and named it and the surrounding region A Mina (the mine).
+This name came from the abundance of gold that they discovered in the region and led to the Portuguese referring to the broader region as the Costa da Mina (Coast of the Mine).
+This name served as the basis for other European colonizers to refer to the region as the Gold Coast.